-This is an update from the OpenBCI Sponsorship Program.
+This is an update from the OpenBCI Discovery Program.
 Click here for details on how to apply.

 What are we making?